rebecca1360/electrical-consumption-analyzer/README.md

 The '/top-consumers' page shows the top consumer data.
 It does not support live rendering, so you need to refresh it to get the updated data.
+The consumers it shows are not from a recent time period as specified in the description, but from the time the server has been running.

 The other functionality is not implemented.